 Set in medieval Scotland and based on a sixteenth-century epic poem, the same source as Shakespeare’s Much Ado About Nothing, Ariodante tells the story of a prince, in love with the daughter of the King, who is driven to despair by a false accusation of his loved one’s infidelity and finally reunited with her when the treachery is revealed.

 The opera contains some of Handel’s most beautiful music with wonderful numbers for the title role including the haunting scena ‘E vivo ancora?...
-Scherza infida’ (and to go on living... a treacherous joke) and the bravura aria ‘Dopo notte’.
+Scherza infida’ (Am I still living?...
+Play, treacherous woman…) and the bravura aria ‘Dopo notte’.

 According to current government guidelines, you must only attend performances with individuals from your household or support bubble.

 Seats are being allocated to ensure safe social distancing for all audience members.
 The maximum amount of seats that can be purchased is two.
 There are a limited amount of single seats available.
 Seats will be allocated on a first-come, first-served basis.
 Although every effort has been made to ensure the best views, some seats may be subject to restricted viewing.